Skip to article

 The short answer

 In many US states, yes, you can sell certain foods from home under cottage food rules or related home-food paths.
-The details depend on your state, product, sales channel, and whether you need registration or a permit.
+The details depend on your state, product, sales channel, and whether you need registration, a cottage food license, or a cottage food permit.
 Shelf-stable baked goods are often treated differently from refrigerated desserts, hot meals, meat, seafood, or low-acid canned items.

 Use cottage food law to find your state.
-If you are thinking about a home bakery, read home bakery license.
+If you are thinking about a home bakery, read home bakery license and how to start a home bakery.
 If you are thinking about prepared plates or Facebook demand, read sell food on Facebook Marketplace.

 That means product photos, menu, pricing, order form, pickup windows, and a repeat-customer path.
 A seller who is organized looks more trustworthy.
 If you already have customers asking in DMs, a food order form can turn messy messages into usable order details.